-The $3 \times 3$ matrices in Eqs.~\eqref{eq:G5_J_z_matrix} and \eqref{eq:G5_J_pm_matrix} correspond to the $z$-component $S_z$ and the raising operator $S_+$, respectively, in the $S = 1$ spin space.
+The $3 \times 3$ matrices in Eqs.~\eqref{eq:G5_J_z_matrix} and \eqref{eq:G5_J_pm_matrix} correspond to the $z$ component $S_z$ and the raising operator $S_+$, respectively, in the $S = 1$ spin space.
 Thus, $\bm{J}$ can be expressed as $\bm{J} = \alpha(x)\,\bm{S}$.
 The numerically obtained values of $\alpha(x)$ are plotted in Fig.~\ref{fig:HCZ_level_scheme}(b) as the light-purple line.

 By coupling the effective spin $S = 1$ with the nuclear spin $I = 7/2$ via the hyperfine interaction $A_\mathrm{HF} \alpha(x) \bm{I} \cdot \bm{S}$, the 24-fold multiplet splits into a sextet, an octet, and a dectet.
 As stated in Sec.~\ref{subsec:level_scheme}, each multiplet is characterized by the new total angular momentum $\bm{F} = \bm{I} + \bm{S}$.
 We calculated the eigenenergies for each multiplet using Eq.~\eqref{eq:HF_eigenenergy}, and plotted the $F = 5/2$ sextet, $F = 7/2$ octet, and $F = 9/2$ dectet in Fig.~\ref{fig:HCZ_level_scheme}(b) as blue, green, and orange lines, respectively.
-We note that the wavefunctions of each multiplet can be expressed using the Clebsch--Gordan coefficients $\braket{I = 7/2, I_z, S = 1, S_z | F, F_z}$.
-For example, the $F_z = \pm 1/2, \pm 3/2, \pm 5/2$ wavefunctions of the $F = 5/2$ sextet can be written as
+We note that the wave functions of each multiplet can be expressed using the Clebsch-Gordan coefficients $\braket{I = 7/2, I_z, S = 1, S_z | F, F_z}$.
+For example, the $F_z = \pm 1/2, \pm 3/2, \pm 5/2$ wave functions of the $F = 5/2$ sextet can be written as

 where the basis states on the right-hand side of Eqs.~\eqref{eq:Fz_1}–\eqref{eq:Fz_3}, $\ket{I_z, S_z}$, denote the product states of the nuclear spin with $I_z$ and the $f$-electron effective spin with $S_z$ ($S_z = \pm, 0$ correspond to $\ket{\Gamma_5; \pm}$ and $\ket{\Gamma_5; 0}$, respectively).